Uwchaled Medical Practice

 A home visit may be arranged if you are too unwell to attend the surgery.
 Please explain briefly to the receptionist the reason for your request.
 The doctor will contact you and decide if a home visit is necessary.

-The Practice Nurse and HCA’s support the GP’s and advise, educate and provide information about health conditions and ailments.
-It’s important to tell the receptionist the reason for your appointment when booking as different conditions and reviews require different appointment lengths.
+It’s important to tell the receptionist the reason for your appointment when booking as different conditions and reviews require different appointment lengths and clinicians.

 Physiotherapist and Midwife

-An appointment can be made directly with the physiotherapist and midwfe.
+An appointment can be made directly with the physiotherapist and midwife.
 There is no need to see the GP first.

 Young People: Seeing a GP or Nurse Alone